 SmartAsset.com does not provide legal, tax, accounting or financial advice (except for referring users to third-party advisers registered or chartered as fiduciaries ("Adviser(s)") with a regulatory body in the United States).
 Articles, opinions and tools are for general informational purposes only and are not intended to provide specific advice or recommendations for any individual.
 Users should consult their accountant, tax advisor or legal professional to address their particular situation.

-Failing to take the proper RMD can trigger a tax penalty equivalent to 25% of the amount you were required to withdraw (10% if fixed within two years).
-Your RMD in a given year is based on your account balance from December 31 of the previous year.
-For example, say you need to figure out how much you must withdraw from your 401(k) to satisfy your 2026 RMD.
-You’d need your account balance as of December 31, 2025.
+Your RMD for a given year is based on your account balance as of December 31 of the previous year.
+For example, say you need to calculate your RMD to satisfy your 2026 requirements.
+You simply use your account balance as of December 31, 2025.
+Then, divide the balance by the IRS distribution factor for your age, as shown on the IRS Uniform Lifetime Table.

 IUL vs. 401(k): Which Is Better for Retirement Savings?